-In the Department of Emergency Services and Public Protection, Division of Scientific Services, is accountable for assisting in the direction of the deoxyribonucleic acid (DNA) and Forensic Biology units operations.
+In the Department of Emergency Services and Public Protection, Division of Scientific Services this class is accountable for assisting in the direction of the deoxyribonucleic acid (DNA) and Forensic Biology units operations.

 Receives administrative direction from the Deputy Director of Forensic Biology and DNA or other administrative official of higher grade.

-Supervises the staff and operations of nuclear DNA, mitochondrial DNA, combined DNA index System (CODIS), forensic biology other staff as assigned.
+Assists with directing staff and operations of nuclear DNA, mitochondrial DNA, combined DNA index System (CODIS), forensic biology and other staff as assigned.

 EXAMPLES OF DUTIES

 - Assists with directing staff and operations of the DNA and forensic biology units;

 - Assists in coordinates, plans and manages division activities;

 - Assists in formulating program goals and objectives;

 - Assists with formulating DNA and forensic biology policies and procedures;